 Biological measures

 Biological samples (i.e., blood, tissue) were collected following established protocols for rodents and shrews (Mills et al. 1995; Fichet-Calvet 2014).
 Blood sampling was performed through cardiac puncture, as captured individuals had been euthanised.
 Cardiac puncture is expected to result in greater volumes of blood sampled compared to non-lethal techniques, such as capillary eye blood and tail vein sampling (Mills et al. 1995).
 However, for very small individuals, cardiac puncture can result in insufficient volumes of blood.
 Therefore, for very small individuals (those that weighed <=10g), we collected blood on filter paper and obtained heart tissue samples.
 Filter paper samples have lower sensitivity for antibody and viral detection, which may be related to methods of elution from the filter paper (Amini et al. 2021; Soubrier et al. 2022).
-This could result in systematic biases in detection of antibodies and virus in samples from low body weight.
+This can result in systematic biases in detection of antibodies and virus in samples from low body weight.

 Samples were stored in appropriate storage media (i.e., formalin or ethanol) and placed in cool boxes on ice packs to maintain a cold chain.
 Ideally, samples would be stored in liquid nitrogen at the point of processing; however, this was not feasible, as liquid nitrogen is not readily available in Sierra Leone.
 To reduce the time that samples were stored outside of an effective cold chain, we partnered with Panguma District Hospital and Kenema General Hospital to store samples in -20°C freezers at the end of each sampling day.
 Long term storage of samples was within our local collaborator’s lab, located in Mercy Hospital, Bo.
 At Mercy Hospital, back-up power banks were able to maintain a cold chain during the daily episodes of disrupted electricity supply.
 However, at several points during our study, municipal power was not available for prolonged periods.
 It is likely that this led to samples temporarily increasing above -20°C, although it is not expected that this would have a significant impact on the degradation of antibodies during the short period they were stored prior to analysis (Amini et al. 2021).
 However, sample degradation may limit the possibility of these samples being re-used in future work.

 All sample processing and analysis (i.e., LASV serology and Cytochrome b PCR) was conducted in-country within Sierra Leone.
-The final stage of the analysis pipeline could not be conducted in Sierra Leone, as there were no available Sanger sequencing machines.
+The final stage of the analysis pipeline could not be conducted in Sierra Leone as there were no available Sanger sequencing machines.
 Therefore, following sample processing, the PCR products were shipped to Germany for sequencing.
 Conducting all laboratory analysis in Sierra Leone was a deliberate choice to improve local ownership of the research project and to consolidate the knowledge and skills of the local workforce in the processing of biological samples.
 In addition, where possible, students from local higher education institutes were included in the steps of sample analysis to improve training.
-All samples remain in Sierra Leone for future use by the local research community and international collaborators.
+All samples remained in Sierra Leone for future use by the local research community and international collaborators.

 Trap locations